Dr Mark Davis

 I am currently involved in supervising the following research projects:

-- The Role of Romantic Nationalist Myth in Modern Genocide, Jasna Balorda (2009-)
+- The Role of Romantic Nationalist Myth in Modern Genocide, Jasna Balorda (Passed, 2014)

 - Permanently Temping?
 Youth Labour Markets and Consumer Lifestyles in West Yorkshire, Laura Baldwin (2010-)

-- Is there a space for ‘love’ within discussions of intimate citizenship?, Natasha Barnes
+- Is there a space for ‘love’ in intimate citizenship?, Natasha Barnes

 I am keen to receive applications from promising research students in any of the following broad areas:

-- Davis, Mark (ed.) (forthcoming) Liquid Sociology: Metaphor in the Writings of Zygmunt Bauman’s Sociology.
-Aldershot: Ashgate Publishing Ltd
+- Davis, Mark (ed.)
+(2013) Liquid Sociology: Metaphor in the Writings of Zygmunt Bauman’s Sociology.
+Aldershot: Ashgate Publishing Ltd.

 Chapters in Books

 - Davis, Mark (2008) ‘Bauman on Globalisation: The Human Consequences of a Liquid World’, in Michael Hviid Jacobsen & Poul Poder (eds) The Sociology of Zygmunt Bauman: Challenges and Critique.
-Aldershot: Ashgate Publishing Ltd
+Aldershot: Ashgate Publishing Ltd, pp. 137-153.